Lazymoo35/python_crud_program/example_readme.md

     * `reorder_point` (Integer): Minimum stock level before reordering.
     * `category` (String): Category of the product (e.g., electronics, clothing).
     * `image_url` (String, optional): URL for the product image.

-## Contributing

-We welcome contributions to this project!
-Please refer to the CONTRIBUTING.md file for details.